Managing Gestational Diabetes

-An issue that affects many women every year.
+An issue that affects many pregnant women every year.

 Many women feel they did something wrong and that there was something they could have done to prevent it.

-They are told they are high risk and that their baby can be born with heart defects or breathing issues.
+They are told they are higher risk and that their baby can be born with heart defects or breathing issues.

 Doctors threaten them to eat better or risk killing their baby.

 I’m here to come clean and tell you, you are not alone!

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.